 Here are some of the highlighted tech skills that look like they’re growing in demand for 2019.
 These are just some of the skills they mention – (you can get their in-depth report here; it’s free but requires that you enter your email address to view it.)

-Some of the hot technology skills for 2019, according to Udemy, include:
+Some of the hot technology skills, according to Udemy, include:

 - Kotlin – a new language that aims to supplant Java for Android app development (Udemy course enrollments for Kotlin increased by 95% in 2018)